voxpupuli/puppet-archive/README.md

   file permission to 0644 so the user can read the file).
 * `cleanup`: whether archive file will be removed after extraction (true|false).
   (default: true)
 * `creates`: if file/directory exists, will not download/extract archive.
+If `extract` and `cleanup` are both `true, this should be set to prevent Puppet from re-downloading and re-extracting the archive every run.
 * `proxy_server`: specify a proxy server, with port number if needed. ie:
   `https://example.com:8080`.
 * `proxy_type`: proxy server type (none|http|https|ftp)